- American Physical Society Sites

 Quantum entanglement describes strangely linked particles.
 Observing the properties of one particle determines the properties of its partner, even when they are vast distances apart.

-On December 8, in a packed auditorium at Stockholm University, Aspect, Clauser, and Zellinger each took the stage to tell their stories.
+On December 8, in a packed auditorium at Stockholm University, Aspect, Clauser, and Zeilinger each took the stage to tell their stories.

 Clauser is credited with performing the first experimental tests of quantum entanglement.
 In 1972, Clauser, then a cash-strapped post-doc, hobbled together an unwieldy apparatus that spat out pairs of photons.
 Clauser recalled that he and his colleagues had set out to find “hidden variables,” theorized traits of particles that would make entanglement more intuitive and less spooky, but that were incompatible with quantum mechanics.